MatthewZheng/DarkBlade/README.md

 # DarkBlade
-A Unity dungeon crawler written in C#.
-A collaboration with Lars Kitshchuk and Devin Ramaswami
+A Unity tile based dungeon crawler written in C# with open source assets and sounds.
+Developed in junction with L. Kitshuck and D. Ramaswami.